datumforge/enthistory/README.md

 # enthistory

-enthistory is a powerful extension for generating history tables using ent.
+enthistory is a powerful extension for generating history tables using ent - the plugin will add-on to your existing `entc` usage and enumerate over your current schemas to create new "history" schemas containing an inventory of the changes related to the existing tables.

 ## Installation